plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 After ruling on an interpretation, a Secretary may publish the ruling and the logic behind it.
 If published, the Secretary of that Cercle and any contained Cercles must attempt to align with that logic in any future rulings.
 However, a Secretary may still contradict it once a compelling new circumstance renders the logic obsolete.

-#### 3.5.3 Striking Invalid Governance
+#### 3.5.3 Striking Invalid Gouvernance

-Any Associé may ask a Cercle's Secretary to rule on the validity of any Governance within that Cercle or any Sub-Cercle thereof.
+Any Associé may ask a Cercle's Secretary to rule on the validity of any Gouvernance within that Cercle or any Sub-Cercle thereof.
 If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Cercle's records.
 After doing so, the Secretary must promptly communicate what they struck and why to all of that Cercle's Cercle Members.

 ### 3.6 Process Breakdown

 A ***“Process Breakdown”*** occurs when a Cercle shows a pattern of behavior or output that violates the rules of this Constitution.
 The Facilitator or Secretary of a Cercle may declare a Process Breakdown in their own Cercle or any Sub-Cercle, using their reasonable judgment.

-#### 3.6.1 Breakdown from Failed Governance
+#### 3.6.1 Breakdown from Failed Gouvernance

-A Cercle's Facilitator may also declare a Process Breakdown in the Cercle if a Proposal made in a Governance Meeting fails to reach a resolution.
+A Cercle's Facilitator may also declare a Process Breakdown in the Cercle if a Proposal made in a Gouvernance Meeting fails to reach a resolution.
 If the Proposer specially requested the meeting, then the Proposer may also declare the Process Breakdown.
 In either case, the participants must first spend a reasonably long time trying to find a resolution.

 #### 3.6.2 Process Restoration